HertsSayf/Project_Crossword_Assignment/README.md

 - Compilation of the files and game
 - Tested out to see core functionality of the game
 - Created mock ups
-- Visually representation of the User Profiles
+- Visual representation of the User Profiles
 - Created Crossword grids on excel to find coords
 - Easy clues crossword grid mock-ups